Mango allows unlimited Layers per map, and unlimited Layer Groups, but what is a layer?

 Each layer and Layer Group can be ordered according to your preference.
 Drag and drop both individual layers and Layer Groups to your preferred display order.

-To add new layers to your webmap, read the chapter on Adding a Layer.
+To add new layers to your map, see Adding a Layer.

-To remove unwanted layers from your map, see the Deleting a Layer chapter.
+To remove unwanted layers from your map, see Deleting a Layer.

 To edit a the style, popup, labels, or legend information for an existing layer in a map, open the Layers panel and click on the Pencil icon for the layer you want to edit.
 See the Layer Settings chapter to learn more.